-Back in the good old days of the internet, you had to get creative in order to get traffic to your website.
+Back in the good old days of the internet, you had to get creative in order to get traffic to your website or online forms.
 Entire books were written on the subject, explaining how to use sneaky “guerilla marketing” techniques like handing out bumper stickers, creating public spectacles, or strategically using your MySpace page.

 During the 2000 Super Bowl, E-Trade showed a 30-second ad of a monkey dancing on top of a bucket.
 They then showed some text which said, “We just wasted $2 million.”

 Like I said, you had to get “creative” (if you can call it that) to get people to come to your website.

 These days, getting traffic is a piece of cake.

 And yes, I do realize I sound like that old guy who talks about how back in his day, he had to walk uphill to school, through blizzards and forest fires, while carrying a bag of bricks on his back.